TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 First component "Live Edit" which creates new UI with expanded Style Drodowns (max.
 4)  with lot of QoL features compared to regular style selector box.
 Second Component is Style Wildcards, which let's user use wildcards by picking to-be randomized styles from Dropdown box (max.
 6).

-Main Features:
+##Main Features

--Edit and use Dummy version of styles, without losing the originals.
++Edit and use Dummy version of styles, without losing the originals.
--Easily convert styles to Wildcards
++Easily convert styles to Wildcards
--Send styles to prompt the at custom insert points.
++Send styles to prompt the at custom insert points.
--Extract only specific parts of the style.
++Extract only specific parts of the style.
--Custom Filters for individual Styles-dropdowns.
++Custom Filters for individual Styles-dropdowns.
--Highly Customizable
++Highly Customizable
--Automatic style sorting
++Automatic style sorting

 To ensure maximum compatibility, this extension should run as early as possible.
 At least before any other extension that modifies prompts.